 These following women are more likely to develop preeclampsia:

-- Women who have had chronic hypertension, kidney disease, lupus or prediabetes prior to becoming pregnant
+- Women who have had chronic hypertension (high blood pressure before becoming pregnant), kidney disease, lupus or prediabetes prior to becoming pregnant

-- Women who developed high blood pressure or preeclampsia during a previous pregnancy
+- Women who developed high blood pressure or preeclampsia during a previous pregnancy, especially if these complications occurred early in the pregnancy

 - Women who are obese before becoming pregnant